creativescala/creative-scala/src/raw/sequences/map.md

 ```

 <div class="solution">
-Again we can use a `Range` but we need to start care of the start at `0` and increment the elements by `1`.
+Again we can use a `Range` but we need to take care to start at `0` and increment the elements by `1` so we have the correct number of elements.

 ```tut:book
 def ascending(n: Int): List[Int] =